OpenNTI/nti.docs.platform.enduser/guide/part1.rst

 being updated.
 If you do not see the type of material you want to support for your course, please contact NextThought.

-Supported Content:

-See below for descriptions of each.

 -  Readings
 -  PDFs, Slides, and Other Downloadable Materials
--  Videos (From Kaltura, Vimeo, YouTube, others)
+-  Videos (From Kaltura, Vimeo, YouTube, Storyline, and others)
 -  Video Transcripts
 -  Assignments and Self-Assessments
 -  Discussion Forums